Best time to visit: Summer (salmon runs peak in July)

 Where to stay: Brooks Camp

 Katmai is the best place in the world to see wild brown bears.
 There are an estimated 2,200 of them in the park, compared to 300 in Denali and 500 in Yellowstone.
 They are some of the largest bears on Earth, thanks to abundant salmon runs and total isolation from human development.
-The most common place to see the bears is at Brooks Falls, but more adventurous visitors can hire backcountry guides and go deeper into the park.
-Salmon runs peak in July, but other summer months may still offer good bear viewing.
+The most common place to see them is at Brooks Falls, but more adventurous visitors can go deeper into the park.
+Salmon runs peak in July.

 What to Expect from Alaska:

 Drive times are brutally long.
 Expect traffic delays throughout the state due to road construction during summer.